avipars/DB-Mini-Project/Stage1/README.md

    DELETE:
    * (Query 7) Delete books with 0 copies that are moldy or damaged
-   * (Query 8) Delete all books written in russian that have more than 90 copies in stock
+   * (Query 8) Delete all books written in Russian that have more than 90 copies in stock

     [Logs with timings](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Queries/QueriesTimings.log)

 ####  [Parameterized Queries](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Queries/ParamerizedQueries.sql)

    * (Query 9) Top N prolific authors in a genre (who wrote the most books in that genre)
-   * (Query 10) Get the top N books written in a specified language
+   * (Query 10) Top N books written in a specified language
-   * (Query 11) Get all publishers associated with a specified book
+   * (Query 11) All publishers associated with a specified book
-   * (Query 12) Lists all books published by a specified publisher
+   * (Query 12) All books published by a specified publisher

     [Logs with timings]([https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Queries/QueriesTimings.log](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Queries/ParamTimings.log))

 ### [Indexing](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Indexes.sql/)
-To optimize the performance of the previous parameterized queries, we should create indexes on the columns that are frequently used in JOIN operations, WHERE clauses, and ORDER BY clauses.
+To optimize the performance of queries on the database, we should create indexes on the columns that are frequently used.
 Columns to index:

-* Genre.Name (for filtering the genre)
-* Written_By.Author_ID (for the join with the Author table)
-* Written_By.ID (for joining with the Book table)
-* Type_of.Genre_ID (for the join with the Genre table)
-* Book.ID (for joining with the Written_By and Type_of tables)
-* Language.Name (for filtering by language)
-* Written_In.Language_ID (for the join with the Language table)
-* Written_In.ID (for the join with the Book table)
-* Book.Title (for filtering by book title)
-* Published_By.Publisher_ID (for the join with the Publisher table)
-* Published_By.ID (for the join with the Book table)
-* Publisher.Publisher_ID (for joining with the Published_By table)
-* Publisher.Name (for filtering by publisher name)

 [Logs]